Swatinem/rust-cache/README.md

 - the github [`job_id`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_id)
 (if `add-job-id-key` is `"true"`),
-- the rustc release / host / hash,
+- the rustc release / host / hash (for all installed toolchains when available),
 - the following values, if `add-rust-environment-hash-key` is `"true"`:
   - the value of some compiler-specific environment variables (eg. RUSTFLAGS, etc), and
   - a hash of all `Cargo.lock` / `Cargo.toml` files found anywhere in the repository (if present).